Prostate cancer treatments for trans women

 What happens after treatment?

-Dealing with a prostate cancer diagnosis
+Dealing with prostate cancer

 Prostate Cancer UK’s services are free and open to everyone.
 Partners and family members can also use our services.